Watr-Protocol/watr/docs/governance/watr-governance-guide.md

 - pallet-collective
     - Allows a group of accounts to vote on a proposal / motion.
     - Accounts can be added and removed.
-    - Contains a prime-voter
+    - Can contain a prime-voter (set to `None` by default)
-        - A prime-voter *can* decide the default vote for abstentions
+        - A prime-voter decides the default vote for abstentions
 - pallet-membership
     - A pallet to more easily manage accounts in a collective (membership)
 - pallet-motion